-The Compassionate Friends
+The Compassionate Friends USA

 The Compassionate Friends is funded through donations by individuals, businesses, philanthropic organizations, and annual Chapter contributions.
 Additional support is provided by the TCF Foundation, established to accept larger donations in support of TCF, Inc. TCF is a 501(c)(3) nonprofit organization; all donations are tax-deductible.